What is Chimurenga?

 Chimurenga is a Shona word from Zimbabwe, loosely translated as “struggle.”

 The journal is published on the page, online and through themed performances called “Chimurenga Sessions.”
-Other Chimurenga Projects include the Chimurenga Chronic – a one-time only edition of Chimurenga in the form of a speculative newspaper; Chimurenga Library – an online archive of pan African, independent periodicals; Pan African Space Station (PASS) – a cyber-spatial exploration of pan-African sounds from ancient techno to future roots; African Cities Reader – a biennial publication of urban life, Africa-style; and Pilgrimages – 14 African writers visit 14 African cities to explore the complexities of our disparate urban landscapes.
+Other Chimurenga projects include the Chronic – a quarterly gazette; Chimurenga Library – an online archive of pan African, independent periodicals; Pan African Space Station (PASS) – a cyber-spatial exploration of pan-African sounds from ancient techno to future roots; African Cities Reader – a biennial publication of urban life, Africa-style; and Pilgrimages – 14 African writers visit 14 African cities to explore the complexities of our disparate urban landscapes.

-Where can I buy a copy of Chimurenga?
+Where can I buy copies of Chimurenga publications?

 How can I subscribe to Chimurenga?